10thdegree/rethink-scala/functional_specs.md

 Approved budgets are delivered by way of a Media Authorization Form (MAF) today.
 This MAF would need to have an interface with client login so they can use Digi-sign to approve the budget electronically.

 Using the [Quickbooks API](https://developer.intuit.com/docs/0025_quickbooksapi/0005_introduction_to_quickbooksapi) we could also automatically generate invoices to send the client.

+## Users

+### Administrators

+* Can generate/edit PreApproved MAFs for an Account.
+* Can approve modified MAF from account user
+* View list of accounts with approval status
+* View list of accounts invoice status
+* Need 2 views, dashboard to view status for all account and account level view.

+### Account User

+* Can respond to generated MAFs.
+(Approve, Deny, Modify)
+* View proposed MAF
+* View MAF previous months with actuals & future budget amounts
+* Request Refunds

+## Generate MAFs

+Create a MAF for an account for N months and set Monthly budget for each budgeted item (will default values across all months with option to modify specific month)

+Input budgeted items:

+1. search
+2. display
+3. pre-roll
+4. ...

+Save.
+(Notify Account for Approval)

+## Account Approval

+### Declined or Modified

+Moves back to generate MAF with updated values or declined with Reason.

+### Approved

+Account user accepts and e-signs MAF.

+## Generates Invoices

+X day of the N month generates invoice for N+1 month, if N+1 moth has approved budget.
+Monitors new approved budgets till end of month generating invoices.

+## Refund Balance

+Screen to request remaining funds at the end of the month.
+If a user requests a refund in month N, then the user will be cut a check for the RolloverAmount amount in month N+1, after this has been calculated.
+If the RolloverAmount is negative the user will be refunded $0.

+## Tracking Over/Under Spending

+Account overflow is tracked by using actuals from month N-1.
+By storing the SUM of budgeted - actual into month N+1 RolloverAmount.

+When budget amount for a month is requested it uses the budgeted SUM of all items + RolloverAmount.
+Which the RolloweverAmount may be positive or negative.

+In the case the budget amount for a month of a particular item is requested, it uses the budgeted item plus the percent of the budgeted item over the total budget times the RolloverAmountThat is to say, budget item + (budget item)/(SUM of all items) * RolloverAmount